Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial SitesSettlements & Settlers.

 Location.
 32° 47.01′ N, 96° 51.605′ W. Marker is in Dallas, Texas, in Dallas County.
 It is in West Dallas.
-Marker is on Fish Trap Road, on the left when traveling north.
+It is on Fish Trap Road, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 3300 Fish Trap Road, Dallas TX 75212, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Western Heights Cemetery (approx. 1½ miles away); Western Heights Church of Christ (approx. 1½ miles away); The Bilbo Jitney Line
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Western Heights Cemetery (approx. 1½ miles away); Western Heights Church of Christ (approx. 1½ miles away); The Bilbo Jitney Line

 Paid Advertisement